 Face it with confidence (14).
 Because the natural temptation is to bail out and run away from suffering or persecution, Peter quotes from Isaiah 8:12-13.
 The historical context is that the Assyrian army is invading Israel and Ahaz, the king of Judah, is tempted to form a political alliance with the kings of Israel and Syria.
 Isaiah warns the king to fear God, not the enemy.
 Peter uses the quote to encourage his readers not to be intimidated or afraid.
 Because we know that persecution brings blessing, we have no reason to be afraid.

 Live under Christ’s authority (15a).
 When we fear, we allow our enemies to take control.
 Instead, we are to honor Christ as Lord.
 Since the heart is the sanctuary where Christ prefers to be worshipped, we are to place all the areas of our lives under his authority.
 We are to fear displeasing Christ rather than fear what people can do to us.

 Share your testimony convincingly, yet graciously (15b-16).
 If you want to enjoy corn on the cob in the summer, you have to plant the seeds in the spring.
 If you want to share your faith tomorrow, you need to be preparing your testimony today.
 We should have a ready answer whenever anyone asks us what we believe and/or why we believe it.
 We need to keep in mind, however, that we are witnesses, not prosecutors.
 The goal is not to win an argument.
 The goal is to win lost people to Christ.
 Thus, we need to witness with grace.

-This is the synopsis of a message preached at First Central Bible Church in Chicopee, MA, on November 5, 2017.
-It is the first sermon in a series asking the question, “Who is Jesus?”
+This is the synopsis of a message preached at First Central Bible Church in Chicopee, MA, on July 8, 2018.
+It is part of a series of messages on 1 Peter.
 Please click on the link to download a copy of the sermon notes.